paulofvieira/h5p-counter/README.md

 H5P Counter
 ==========

-Set up a counter to count down to, or up to a special occasion.
+Set up a counter that can work as a countdown, count up or stop clock.

 ## License